Dissipative Pairing Interactions: Quantum Instabilities, Topological Light, and Volume-Law Entanglement

 If this is possible, the system dynamics are stable, and we will have a unique steady state (vacuum of the $\hat{\beta}_{\pm \alpha}$ operators).
 Achieving Eq.~(\ref{eqn:bog_dissipator}) requires for each $\alpha>0$ \cite{Supplement}:

 with $|N_\alpha|^2 = |\psi_\alpha[\0]|^2(1 - |\tanh r_\alpha|^2)$.

 We now make a crucial observation: \cref{eqn:squeeze_param} only has a solution if $\eta < (|\psi_\alpha[\0]^* / \psi_\alpha[\1]| \equiv \eta_{\alpha})$.
-If this condition is violated for a particular $\alpha$, then the dynamics is unstable: in this case, we are forced to write $\hat{L}$ in terms of a Bogoliubov raising operator in the $(\alpha, -\alpha)$ sector, implying that the dissipation looks like anti-damping in this sector.
-At a heuristic level, for $\eta > \eta_\alpha$, the $\alpha$ modes see more heating than cooling.
+If this condition is violated for a particular $\alpha$, then the dynamics is unstable: in this case, we are forced to write $\hat{L}$ in terms of a Bogoliubov raising operator in the $(\alpha, -\alpha)$ sector, implying that the dissipation looks like antidamping in this sector.
+At a heuristic level, for $\eta > \eta_\alpha$, the $\alpha$ modes see more gain than loss.
 Overall stability requires $\eta < \textrm{min } \eta_{\alpha} \equiv \eta_c$, a condition that is independent of the dissipation strength $\kappa$.
 We thus have a generalization and rigorous justification of the surprising FGR-like instability condition in \cref{eqn:instability,eqn:FGR} we found for the three-mode model.

-Our arguments above imply that as long as $\eta < \eta_c$, we are dynamically stable and have a pure steady state, where each $(\alpha,-\alpha)$ pair is two-mode squeezed with a squeezing parameter given by \cref{eqn:squeeze_param}.
+Our arguments above imply that as long as $\eta < \eta_c$, we are dynamically stable and have a pure steady state, where each $(\alpha,-\alpha)$ pair is in a two-mode squeezed vacuum with a squeezing parameter given by \cref{eqn:squeeze_param}.
 This will in general be a highly entangled state.
 Further, as $\eta \to \eta_c$ from below, the squeezing parameter of the critical modes is diverging, meaning that we will have a pure state where a small subset of modes contribute to a diverging photon number.
-This behaviour is completely distinct from standard parametric instabilities, where the steady state becomes extremely impure as one approaches instability \cite{Gerry2005,Walls2008}.
-The mode selectivity leads to a highly non-uniform density that can be exploited for applications, as we now discuss.
+Note this is very distinct from just incoherent gain and loss, which never has a pure steady state.
+This behavior is also completely distinct from standard parametric instabilities, where the steady state becomes extremely impure as one approaches instability \cite{Gerry2005,Walls2008}.
+The mode selectivity leads to a highly nonuniform density that can be exploited for applications, as we now discuss.